starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 "What?"

-"You know Shawn, I don't believe you've shaved since we were in a startup.
+"You know Shawn, I don't believe you've shaved since we were in a start up.
 You have no sense of style.
 Not that I'm trying to cut you down or anything.
 But perception, appearances."

 "And he could see that over the phone?"

 "Look, Shawn, this is what sells.
 Closes the deal.
 Brings home the bacon."

-Shawn looked down again at the trite slogans, the jargon, and the nimwitted insults.
+Shawn looked down again at the trite slogans, the jargon, and the nim witted insults.
 "This is what sells?"

 “Oh yes.
 7 million.”